INTRODUCTION TO COMPUTERS #1ACT01 6 hours

 MATH FOR HVAC #1ACT02 30 hours

-This course provides students with the skills required to be successful in the Heating, Ventilation, Air Conditioning and Refrigeration field.
+This course provides students with the skills required to be successful in the HVAC field.
 The student will complete applied problems from the HVAC industry.
-Students will solve world problems and equations.
+Students will solve word problems and equations.
 Business math applications will also be discussed.
+This course includes five hours that apply to course #1ACT04, fifteen hours that apply to #1ACT05, and ten hours that apply to #1ACT03.

 Students will learn basic electrical circuitry, safety, Ohms law, and read electrical meters.
 Some of the topics students will be educated in are series and parallel circuits, types of switches and controls used in the HVAC industry.
 Students will read and interpret common electrical symbols and schematics.